 Ripcordians love to support good causes and especially each other!
 How can we help support this movement?

 Right now, we're working to transition to a 501(c)(3) non-profit.
 We are trying to expand and grow our efforts by planning rallies with speakers and influencers and developing other educational activities, particularly for the youth across the greater Bay Area community, in addition to growing our membership and presence regionally and hopefully nationally.
-For anyone who is interested in learning more or wants to help support our mission, you can check out our GoFundMe.
+For anyone interested in learning more or wants to help support our mission, you can check out our GoFundMe.

 Photo credit: Dennis Yu